qnx-ports/build-files/ports/rapidjson/README.md

 If you wish to build tests or install the headers, pkg-config, and cmake files please follow the instructions below:

 ## Installation
+*Note:* This process will install rapidjson's headers and optionally build test executables. rapidjson does not have an associated archive or library.
 1. Clone the source and QNX build-files repos into a new workspace
 ```bash
 mkdir ~/your-wksp && cd ~/your-wksp